leshill/rails3-app/README.md

-Rails 3, RSpec, Factory Girl, Haml, and jQuery
+Rails 3, RSpec, Fabrication or Factory Girl, Haml, and jQuery
 ==============================================

 Easily generate a Rails 3 application with RSpec, Factory Girl, Haml, and